oneapi-src/predictive-asset-health-analytics/README.md

 ## Appendix

-\*Other names and brands that may be claimed as the property of others.
+\*Names and brands that may be claimed as the property of others.
 [Trademarks](https://www.intel.com/content/www/us/en/legal/trademarks.html).